 The series follows the adventures of the main protagonist Tommy Pickles, his friends including Chuckie, (not the killer doll) twins Phil & Lil, using their imagination to explore the concept of everyday life, changing their world into a fantasy while Tommy’s cousin Angelica.
 The main antagonist of the series with an addiction to cookies, who often causes conflict and sometimes mistreats the group by acting like a princess.
 The show went on to become a massive success spawning merchandise, action figures, t-shirts home video, and the show was awarded a star at The Hollywood Walk Of Fame.
 Steven Spielberg mentioned Rugrats as “The Peanuts” of our generation.

 When I first saw it as a kid, I enjoyed every minute of it, now that I’m older, I have mixed feelings about it.
 Keep in mind this article contains SPOILERS!
 If you grew up watching Rugrats as I did, go ahead and read it.

 Positive: The cast from the show did a good job for their voiceover performances including Elizabeth “E.G.” Daily, Cheryl Chase, Katie Soucie and then newcomer to the series, Tara Strong.

-The Animation is more polished and cleaner than the earlier seasons of the show.
-Allowing the animators more time to develop more detail.
+Animation is more polished and cleaner than the earlier seasons of the show.
+Allowing the animators more time to develop more attention to detail.

 Character Development involving Tommy’s relationship with Dil while exploring the dangers of his friendship with Chuckie.

-Satirized depiction of news reporters who’s job is to tell nothing but lies.
+Satirized depiction of news reporters whose job is to tell nothing but lies.
 That’s fake news for ya.
 Rex Pester (yep that’s his last name) predates Harvey Levin & TMZ reporters.
 To put the icing on the cake, Tim Curry voices Rex.
 He later went on to voice Nigel Thornberry in “Rugrats Go Wild.”